axiom-data-science/portal-docs/index.rst

 	Additionally, you can create and share custom comparisons of datasets to spotlight environmental events or geographic locations, access instrument metadata and provenance information, and download datasets in a variety of formats, including ERDDAP.

-.. only:: ooi

 	The |title| is being actively developed by `Axiom Data Science <https://www.axiomdatascience.com/>`_.
 For the notes about the latest portal version please visit: https://dataexplorer.oceanobservatories.org/#portal-updates

-.. only:: not ooi

-	The |title| is being actively developed by `Axiom Data Science <https://www.axiomdatascience.com/>`_.
-For the notes about the latest portal version please visit: https://axiomdatascience.com/portal-updates/

 **********************
 Documentation Overview